 Is Polymarket legal in the US?

-After briefly being banned in the United States for failure to comply with the CFTC, Polymarket purchased a federally-regulated exchange and has resumed operations in the country on the Polymarket US app.
+After briefly being banned in the United States for failure to comply with the CFTC, Polymarket purchased a federally-regulated exchange and has resumed operations in all U.S. states (except Nevada), Washington D.C. and U.S. territories on the Polymarket US app.
 Like with Kalshi, certain event contracts aren't available in some states and there are legal challenges that might impact the company in the future.
 Sign up for Polymarket with the promo code CBSSPORTS here:

 Can you trade prediction markets in the US?

-Prediction markets are currently qualified as exchanges and are regulated by the CFTC, so they can be legally used within the United States.
-However, there are efforts to ban certain elements of prediction market apps and several states are embroiled in lawsuits against the CFTC (an independent federal government agency).
+How do prediction markets work?
+In short, they are currently qualified as exchanges and are regulated by the CFTC, so they can be legally used within the United States.
+However, there are efforts to ban certain elements of prediction market apps, particularly sports markets, and several states are embroiled in lawsuits against the CFTC (an independent federal government agency).

 How many prediction platforms (or apps) are available in the US?